 Multi-Level Support Escalation Workflow

-This use case demonstrates how an orchestration can adapt to meet varying levels of customer support workflow.
+This use case demonstrates how orchestration adapts to varying levels of customer support.

 - Incident Creation: Customer reports a ticket in Zendesk.